TonKphumpl/Data-Project/3-Data_Labeling_and_Analysis_of_Real_Estate_Sentiment,_Thailand,_April_2024/readme.md

 4. Summarize the topic result in column J, indicating what the subject is, such as design, price & promotion, finance & branding.

 **Problem in messages of the real estate market in Thailand in April 2024 dataset**

+1. There is a confusing message that cannot be completely deciphered through coding alone, so it requires using common sense to make decisions.
+This means relying on intuition and practical judgment rather than solely on programming.

+2. It's necessary to sort and separate information both manually and through coding techniques.
+This implies a combination of human judgment and automated processes to handle the data effectively.

+3. There's a competition among brands associated with politics.
+This suggests that brands are actively engaging in political discourse or aligning themselves with certain political ideologies to gain attention or support.

+4. Some messages are irrelevant to the political brand, such as store promotions, personal names, real estate listings for sale or rent, and so on.
+These messages do not pertain to the political aspect of the brand and need to be filtered out.